arslankhanali/demo_multiarch/README.md

    1. Verify that app is running
 4. CONGRATULATIONS - You have done it

-# Login to 2 Openshift clusters in terminal.
+### Login to our Openshift clusters in terminal.
 Set a tab for each cluster
 ```sh
 # canberra: TERMINAL TAB
 export KUBECONFIG=$HOME/.kube/config-canberra